MSc Computational Architecture *

 The MSc In Computational Architecture is a design research course, aimed to expand pervasive media designers knowledge on a triaxial modality, namely simulation, and fabrication, both underpinned with theory.
 These three intertwined domains will be studied and the following areas of study are indicative of the course structure*:

-- Computational methods (30 Credits) - Build your computational and prototyping skills In a series of technical modules design to support theoretical application in the built environment.
+- Computing Complexity (15 Credits) and Logic to Artefact (15 Credits) - Build your computational and prototyping skills in a series of technical modules design to support theoretical application in the built environment.

-- Computational Urbanism & Architecture (30 Credits) - Implement computational methods, and apply the theoretical concept to the built environment, at different scales, in a series of studio-based models.
+- Urban Sentience (15 Credits) and Crafting Systems (15 Credits) - Implement computational methods, and apply the theoretical concept to the built environment, at different scales, in a series of studio-based models.

-- Design/Build (30 Credits) - Design, develop and build a live project, applying innovative and new technologies to real life artefacts.
+- Digital Charrette (15 Credits) and Make & Build (15 Credits) - Design, develop and build a live project, applying innovative and new technologies to real life artefacts.

 - Design Research (30 credits) - In preparation for the thesis, you will generate your own design research project, experiment and work directly with materials, prototypes or mixed realities.

-- Thesis (60 credits) - Undertake independent design research on issues and topics relevant to computational architecture and the built environment.
+- Dissertation (60 credits) - Undertake independent design research on issues and topics relevant to computational architecture and the built environment.

 *The final course structure will be available soon.